-3.2 Capabilities in Practice (the high-level outcomes of training)
+3.1 Capabilities in Practice (the high-level outcomes of training)

-Training is designed to produce a person capable of safely and effectively performing the role of a day 1 consultant surgeon (or equivalent in non-surgical specialties).
+Training is designed to produce a person capable of safely and effectively performing the role of a day one consultant surgeon in OPBS.
 The role of a consultant surgeon can be thought of as a sum of all the various tasks which need to be performed through a working week.
 These tasks are the high-level outcomes of the curriculum and grouping these together describe the role of a consultant surgeon.
-To perform a high-level clinical task as a consultant surgeon requires fellows to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
-In addition, a surgeon will need to have acquired the generic skills, behaviours and values shared by all doctors in order to perform this task safely and well.
-A capability is a set of skills that can be developed through training from novice to expert and therefore these high-level clinical outcomes are known as Capabilities in Practice (CiPs).
-They are common across all surgical specialties and are delivered within the context of the Generic Professional Capabilities and the fellowship syllabus.
+To perform a high-level clinical task as a consultant surgeon requires trainees/fellows to be able to integrate areas of learning from all parts of the syllabus, including knowledge, clinical skills, professional skills and technical skills.
+In addition, a consultant surgeon will need to have acquired the generic skills, behaviours and values shared by all doctors in order to perform this task safely and well.
+A capability is a set of skills that can be developed through training from novice to expert and, therefore, these high-level clinical outcomes are known as Capabilities in Practice.
+They are common across all surgical specialties and are delivered within the context of the GPCs and the specialty syllabus.